tom-90/RROx/index.md

 # RailroadsOnline Extended

-### How to download

-You can find the latest release of RROx [here](https://github.com/tom-90/RROx/releases/latest).
-Under assets, download the file `RailroadsOnline.Extended.Setup.exe` and run it to install RROx.

 ### Antivirus warning

 RROx needs to inject code into the game to function.
 However, this is not something regular programs do, and as such, it might get detected by your antivirus.